-I kind of wore myself out this past weekend with long days and lots of exciting activity.
+I kind of wore myself out this past weekend with long days and lots of exciting activities.
 So when I finally made it home to New Orleans, I was feeling tired, achy, and in the need of a warm cozy meal.
-Matzo ball soup has been on my “to do” list for a looooong time, so I thought this was the perfect opportunity.
+Matzo ball soup has been on my “to do” list for a looooong time, so I thought this was the perfect opportunity to give it a try.

-I’ll readily admit, I’ve never made matzo ball soup before this week.
+I’ll readily admit, I’ve never made matzo ball soup before this week, but part of this blog is sharing with you as I learn how to make new things.
 I read through some fantastic tutorials and myth busters about matzo balls over at Serious Eats, looked through a bazillion matzo ball soup recipes, and then I finally felt confident trying it myself.
 I created a hybrid recipe between what was on the package of my matzo meal and the tips given by Serious Eats.
 They were surprisingly simple to make and the final soup was like a big, warm hug.
 Success!

 Matzo Ball Soup